bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-16-newsletter.md

   not affect an invoice’s ability to be fulfilled.

 - [BTCPay Server #3395][] adds support for [CPFP][topic cpfp]
-  fee-bumping payments recevied to invoices and transactions sent by the wallet.
+  fee-bumping payments received to invoices and transactions sent by the wallet.

 - [BIPs #1279][] updates the [BIP322][] specification of the [generic